Tips for safer healthcare

 Collect as much reliable information as you can.
 Ask your health professional:

-- What are the risks, and what is likely to happen if I don't have this treatment?
+- what are the risks, and what will happen if I don't have this treatment?

 - Get the results of any test or procedure

-Ask who to call, when the results are expected to be ready and ask what they mean for your care.
+Ask who to call, when the results are expected to be ready, and what they mean for your care.